Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Juli 2025 13.40.33 UTC
+- WIB: Sabtu, 26 Juli 2025 14.28.02 UTC
-- WITA: Sabtu, 26 Juli 2025 14.40.33 UTC
+- WITA: Sabtu, 26 Juli 2025 15.28.02 UTC
-- WIT: Sabtu, 26 Juli 2025 15.40.33 UTC
+- WIT: Sabtu, 26 Juli 2025 16.28.02 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology